sami-hatna66/anthology/README.md

 CREATE TABLE Sizes (PK_Sizes INTEGER(255) NOT NULL AUTO_INCREMENT PRIMARY KEY, TimeRecorded DATETIME, Magnitude INTEGER(255), FK_Collections_Users INTEGER(500));
 CREATE TABLE Loans (PK_Loans INTEGER(255) NOT NULL AUTO_INCREMENT PRIMARY KEY, DueDate DATE, FK_Collections_Loans INTEGER(255), FK_Users_Loans INTEGER(255), KeyInCorrespondingTable INTEGER(255), Email BOOLEAN, Push BOOLEAN)
 ```

+Anthology should now be ready to use!

+(NOTE: the Google Drive backups won't work as they require a Google developer account and the loaning feature won't work as it needs a script to be scheduled with CRONTAB)